MESH-Research/commons-playbooks/README.md

 # Commons playbooks

-This is a set of [Ansible][ansible] playbooks that can launch a WordPress installation in a production or development environment.
+This is a set of [Ansible][ansible] playbooks that launches a customized [Commons-in-a-Box][cbox] installation in a production or development environment.
 They were written for the [MLA Commons][commons] but could be generally useful for any Debian-based LEMP stack.
 They can be used on bare-metal, local-VM, or cloud-VM deployments.

 ## Dependencies